rloucks/chinScreen/README.md

 > Remember to use the following header to set the orientation:\
 > #define LVGL_PORT_ROTATION_DEGREE 0\
 > #include <chinScreen.h>
+>
+> See readme.md in library folder for all functions

 Basic Function Documentation:\

 **init_display()**\
 Starts the whole thing up